rishilin09/cloudnotes/README.md

-Welcome to Cloud Notes Application!
+Welcome to Take Notes Application!